awgrover/arduino-2-xod/README.md

 My vision is to see this installed in XOD itself, or in the XOD website.
 We could build up the libraries quite quickly.
 As they are auto-converted, we should request refinement/repair/wrapping on the XOD forum!

 I chose Adafruit's [NeoPixel V1.1.7](https://github.com/adafruit/Adafruit_NeoPixel) library to try.
+The generated library is at [in my xod libs on github](https://github.com/awgrover/xod_lib/tree/master/lib/awgrover/adafruit-neopixel-ll), and published in the usual [xod-libs](https://xod.io/libs/awgrover/adafruit-neopixel-ll/).

 # Playing With The Auto-converted Neopixel Library

-I did not upload it, because it likely has many issues.
-Also, not really ready for beginners!
-But you could still try.
+It is [published](https://xod.io/libs/awgrover/adafruit-neopixel-ll/), so the usual `Add Library...` should work.

+This is a prototype, low-level, mechanical conversion.
+It may not be completely in the spirit of XOD.
+There are some discussions on the (XOD Forum](https://forum.xod.io/) about many aspects bearing on this conversion.

+This conversion is known to have some broken bits: several methods were skipped, arguments in some methods were skipped, etc.

-The library has the philosophy that you "thread" the patches together with the "object" (the output of the constructor), to get patches to fire in the right order.
-I think the XOD team prefers a different philosophy (this is another post for discussion!).
-Anyway, this prototype works like that.
+The library has the philosophy that you "thread" the patches together with a pulse, to get patches to fire in the right order.

 * Manually install the library from [github](https://github.com/awgrover/arduino-2-xod).
 Back to the stone age:
   * Download the zip (from "download or clone")